 The CR-10 comes in three options, each with a bigger build volume:

 Build Volume: 300x300x400mm (11.8″ x 11.8″ x 15.6″)

 Creality CR-10 Plus

 Build Volume: 400x400x400mm (15.8″x15.8″x15.8″)

 Creality CR-10 Max

 The CR-10 is a new kid on the block.
 When it was launched early in 2017 its low price for a large format 3D printer immediately created a stir as it began receiving positive reviews and developed an enthusiastic following.

 Demand was so strong that orders started to be delayed as more stock was shipped in from China.
-Now supply seems to have caught up with demand and the CR-10 is available from Amazon with just 3-5 days shipping time.
+Now supply seems to have caught up with demand and the CR-10 is available online with just 3-5 days shipping time.